GfSE/SAF-Specification/developing-saf/viewpoints/Logical-Internal-Interaction-Viewpoint.md

 ## Example
 ![Logical-Internal-Interaction-Viewpoint-primary-example.svg](../../diagrams/vp-examples/Logical-Internal-Interaction-Viewpoint-primary-example.svg)
 ## Purpose
 The Logical Internal Interaction Viewpoint describes System internal behavior based on the exchange between the Logical SOI Elements Usage.
-It depicts the sequence of interactions between the Logical SOI Elements and the Exchanged Domain Item Kinds needed to accomplish a System Partial Function.
+It depicts the sequence of interactions between the Logical SOI Elements and the exchanged Domain Item Kinds needed to accomplish a System Partial Function.
 ## Applicability
 The Logical Internal Interaction Viewpoint supports the "Develop Architecture Viewpoints", and the "Develop Models and Views of Candidate Architectures" activity included in the "Architecture Definition process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§ 4.4] and contributes to the System Architecture description.
 ## Presentation